The Mojave desert: A warrior raises his sword. Fighter planes soar across the sky. A blind man gallops across the sand.

 Andrea, however, recognizes that his fans, not the critics, give his life meaning.
 “What gives me joy…this is a life I have made with my audience.”

 Andrea seldom discusses his blindness in interviews.
 He would still be singing—and making wine and riding horses—regardless of fame or sight.
 “Success is just an indigestion,” he observes.
-A huge meal that makes you unwilling to look at food for a while.
+A huge meal that makes you feel uncomfortable.

 His first wife, Enrica, fathomed his secret: “He belongs to the category of the whimsical, inventing life day after day.”